 Côte d'Azur, France

-While France has some excellent skiing destinations, it is also a great place to head to for some winter sun.
+While France has some excellent skiing destinations, planning a trip to France for some winter sun is a great idea as well.
 The French Riviera, known in French as the Côte d'Azur (Azure Coast), still experiences average highs of 13-15°C from December to March.